susutou/collaborative-coding/README.md

 This project is a web-based application for collaborative editing or coding.
 It is intended for the Advanced Distributed Systems course I will be taking next quarter (maybe just for fun if not applicable).
-I have always thinking of doing a project like this, however a lot of things drag me from the desired track.
+I have always been thinking of doing such a project, however a lot of things drag me from the desired track.
-Anyway, I decided to do it now since most tools required are just out there for me.
+Finally, I decided to start it recently since I am now prepared with the necessary tools and knowledge.

-## Design
+## Design Overview
 To be updated.

 ## Implementation (tentative)